-Pence offers prayers for Scalise, praise for police officers
+Pence offers prayers for Scalise, praise for police

 "I served with many of these congressmen, they're my friends, including Rep. Steve Scalise, who is seriously wounded -- but I can say with confidence that he continues to receive the best possible medical care."

-Earlier Thursday, Pence visited the hospital where Scalise was being treated.
+Pence had visited the hospital where Scalise is being treated earlier in the day.

+"Congressman Scalise is a good man, he's a principled leader and a patriot," Pence said.
+"Steve loves this country and his service does credit to the people of his state and the people of this nation."

-But at Thursday night's congressional baseball game, for which lawmakers were practicing when they were fired upon, Pence said the best of America will shine.
+Despite the tragedy, Pence said the best of America will shine at Thursday night's congressional baseball game, for which the lawmakers were practicing when they were attacked.

-"While there were always be those who seek to divide," Pence said, "tonight, on a baseball field in our nation's capital, the world will see America is better than that."
+"While there were always be those who seek to divide, who choose insult over insight, tonight, on a baseball field in our nation's capital, the world will see America is better than that," Pence said.

+Wednesday morning, as Republican lawmakers were practicing for the game, a lone gunman opened fire, striking Scalise in the hip and hitting a congressional staffer for Rep. Roger Williams, Zach Barth; lobbyist Matt Mika; and Capitol Police Agent Crystal Griner.
+Williams and Capitol Police Agent David Bailey were also injured in the incident.

+Griner, Bailey and a third officer, Henry Cabrera, engaged the gunman almost immediately, and Alexandria Police officers quickly added support upon arriving at the scene, eventually fatally wounding the alleged gunman, identified by federal law enforcement sources to CNN as James Hodgkinson.